 The lozenge system is used for covering large and small sloping and vertical surfaces.
-The minimum pitch of the roof is 25° or 18° when the vertex of the lozenge is soldered.
+The minimum pitch of a zinc roof is 25° or 18° when the vertex of the lozenge is soldered.
 The standard lozenge system consists of small, uniform bent plates which hook onto each other.
 The most common form of a lozenge is the square, although the rhombus is also used.
 The square lozenge is discussed in this chapter.
 In addition to lozenge, the names zinc tiles or zinc slates are also used.

 Lozenges provide a good solution for cladding of moderately curved surfaces.
 When hooked together, the lozenges form a mosaic of uniform surfaces with the vertical and horizontal diagonals.